AhmedSama/AhmedSama/README.md

 - 📫 How to reach me **ahmedgzi07@gmail.com**

-- ⚡ Fun fact **I like making projects because it motivates me to learn new technology**
+- ⚡ fact **I like making projects because it motivates me to learn new technology**

 <h3 align="left">Connect with me:</h3>
 <p align="left">